deepaksood619/deepaksood619.github.io/docs/devops/ides/mac.md

 - YouTube NonStop
 - Duplicate Tab shortcut
   - Duplicate the current tab - ctrl + d
-  - New tab to the right - ctrl + shift + d
+  - New tab to the right - cmd + t

 #### Others